-The 30% Structures Plans should be submitted with the Bridge Development Report for most structures.
-The consultant's scope of services should clearly state at what point are the 30% plans to be submitted.
+The consultant's scope of services should clearly state at what point the 30% plans are to be submitted.
+The 30% Structures Plans may be submitted with the Bridge Development Report.
 If the 30% Structures Plans are submitted separately, the BDR is required to contain enough information and drawings to depict the information needed to properly determine the type, size and location of the bridge.
-Include the Phase 1 Geotechnical Report and the Hydraulic Report with the submittal containing the BDR.

-The 30% Structures Plans should show, as a minimum, the following information:
+The 30% Structures Plans should show the following applicable information, as a minimum:

 - (1) General Notes Sheet: As many general notes as possible should be included on this sheet at this stage.
-Add subsequent notes, when necessary, as the design progresses (for example of General Notes, see Chapter 5 of the Structures Detailing Manual). - (2) Plan and Elevation Sheet: provide contents as required by the Structures Detailing Manual. - (3) Substructures: For end bents, piers or intermediate bents, show substructure elements and sizes including all deviations from the typical dimensions, foundation type including element spacing and the arrangement of piles or drilled shafts. - (4) Superstructure: Include cross section showing lanes, shoulders, railings, slab thickness, beam type and spacing and web depth for steel girders.
+Add subsequent notes, when necessary, as the design progresses (for example of General Notes, see Chapter 5 of the Structures Detailing Manual). - (2) Plan and Elevation Sheet: provide contents as required by the Structures Detailing Manual. - (3) Substructures: For end bents, piers, or intermediate bents, show substructure elements and sizes including all deviations from the typical dimensions, foundation type including element spacing and the arrangement of piles or drilled shafts. - (4) Superstructure: Include cross section showing lanes, shoulders, railings, slab thickness, beam type and spacing and web depth for steel girders.
 If applicable, show geometric changes in shapes of various components.
-Also show construction phases and maintenance of traffic data, outline of the existing

-- structure and portions to be removed, and utilities (existing and proposed as available). - (5) Retaining Walls: Submit preliminary control drawings when proprietary or standard cast-in-place walls are proposed.
+Also show construction phases and maintenance of traffic data, outline of the existing structure and portions to be removed, and utilities (existing and proposed as available). - (5) Retaining Walls: Submit preliminary control drawings when proprietary or standard cast-in-place walls are proposed.
 Include control drawings for all critical temporary walls. - (6) Bridge Hydraulics Recommendation Sheet. - (7) Report of core borings. - (8) Proposed construction sequence and methods indicate construction easements and methods of construction access. - (9) Preliminary aesthetic details. - (10) Preliminary post-tensioning layouts. - (11) Preliminary foundation layouts and pile/shaft data table. - (12) Sidewalks: If provided, show preliminary accessible elements. - (13) Any other special details required by the Engineer or details which are not normally used on Department projects.